Conformal blocks and rational normal curves: Conformal Blocks

 \subsection{Fakhruddin's formula}

-In \cite{Fak09}, Fakhruddin computes the Chern classes of the conformal blocks vector bundles on $\M_{0,n}$.
+In \cite{Fak11}, Fakhruddin computes the Chern classes of the conformal blocks vector bundles on $\M_{0,n}$.
 This is then used to find the intersection numbers between their determinants and F-curves.
-The formula in the case of the line bundles $D_k^{\mathfrak{sl}_n}$ is as follows \cite[Proposition 5.2]{Fak09}:
+The formula for the line bundles $D_k^{\mathfrak{sl}_n}$ is as follows \cite[Proposition 5.2]{Fak11}:

 \begin{proposition} Let $F$ be an F-curve corresponding to $n = n_1 + \cdots + n_4$.
 Let $\nu_j = kn_j~(\text{mod}~n)\in \{0,1,\ldots,n-1\}$ and $\nu_M = \text{max}\{\nu_j\}, \nu_m = \text{min}\{\nu_j\}$.
 Then \end{proposition}